rknightuk/intersect/src/pages/indieweb/mastodon/index.md

 - [Movetodon: Find your Twitter Friends on Mastodon](https://www.movetodon.org/)
 - [Twitodon](https://twitodon.com/)
-- [Followgraph for Mastodon](https://followgraph.vercel.app/) - This one finds people you follow follow to find new people to...follow.
+- [Followgraph for Mastodon](https://followgraph.vercel.app/) - This one finds people you follow to find new people to...follow.

 ## Instances